-Keeping tabs on which items are selling and recognizing when stocks are running low will help you keep your supply chain moving, customers happy and your budget healthy.
+Keeping tabs on which items are selling and recognizing when stocks are running low prevents supply chain disruption.
+The results of that are happy customers and a healthy bank balance.

 Today there’s a huge range of inventory management software on the market.
-Large companies usually use specialist software or an ERP system, but for SMEs this is a costly (and unnecessary) investment.
-Inventory software is often difficult to use and doesn’t always provide the flexibility that a business owner or operations manager needs.
+Large companies tend to use specialist software or an ERP, but for SMEs, this is a costly (and unnecessary) investment.
+Inventory software can be difficult to use and doesn’t always provide the flexibility that a business owner or operations manager needs.
 It also tends to have more features than you would ever need in a small business or organization.

 Instead, you can create a reliable, user-friendly inventory management system with the tool you already know and use every single day: spreadsheets.

 Why choose Google Sheets for inventory management?

 - Flexible: Google Sheets enables you to create a tailor-made inventory control system that you can change and adapt yourself, without any specialist software.

 - Accessible: As it’s cloud-based, Google Sheets can be accessed by any member of the team at any time, as long as they have an internet connection.

 - Compatible with everything: All other software packages integrate with Google Sheets so you can easily merge data from multiple departments or processes, such as sales, order, or e-commerce software.